n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 n8n: Built-In Document Extraction for the Win

-n8n takes the crown for document extraction, especially when it comes to PDFs—a format that’s notoriously tricky in automation.
-Its built-in tools let you pull specific data from documents without needing third-party plugins or custom code, unlike Make, which relies on external integrations for this.
+n8n takes the crown for document extraction, especially when it comes to PDFs, a format that’s notoriously tricky in automation.
+Its built-in tools let you pull specific data from documents without needing third-party plugins or custom code.
+Make, on the other hand, relies on external integrations for this.

 • Why It’s Useful: PDFs are everywhere, from invoices to agreements, and extracting data manually is a time-suck. n8n’s native support means you can automate this process seamlessly, saving hours of grunt work.
 While Make can handle document extraction with plugins, n8n’s out-of-the-box solution keeps things simpler and more cost-effective.